pracdemo/README.md/README.md

 ## Features
 * Get a script tag of custom AI bot created by the clients for their online products.
 * And get a custom page for offline products.
+* Creating custom chatbot as per user requirements.
+* CAAS - chatbot as a service.
+* Flexible and user friendly interface.

 ## CODE SNIPPETS
 <img src="snip.png">